Imageomics/snakemake-workshop/episodes/08_scatter_rule.md

 :::::::::::::::::::::::::::::::::::::: questions

+- How can I verify my Snakefile without running the whole workflow?
 - How can I create a generic rule that can process multiple files?
 - How can I use a python function as part of a rule?
 - How do I tell snakemake to create a certain file before running a python function?